Colrows vs dbt Semantic Layer: Enterprise AI Comparison

 Do I need dbt Cloud to use the dbt Semantic Layer?

-Yes - the dbt Semantic Layer service runs as part of dbt Cloud.
-Colrows runs independently of dbt Cloud and can connect directly to your warehouse, ingesting dbt model and metric definitions if they exist.
+Yes - per dbt's documentation, defining and querying metrics through the Semantic Layer requires a dbt Starter or Enterprise-tier account. dbt Core users can author MetricFlow definitions locally but cannot query them through the APIs or integrations.
+Colrows runs independently of dbt's platform and connects directly to your warehouse, ingesting dbt model and metric definitions if they exist.

 Can Colrows compile from dbt models without rewriting them?